yfwang6268/SemiMMA/README.md

 # SemiMMA: Semiparametric Multivariate Meta-Analysis

 **SemiMMA** is an R package for performing Semiparametric multivariate meta-analysis to mitigate outcome reporting bias.
-It uses a scalable approach with selection models and iterative parameter updates, integrating packages like `MASS`, `matrixcalc`, `Matrix`, `gmm`, and `SQUAREM` for robust estimation.
+It uses a scalable approach with selection models and iterative parameter updates, integrating generalized method of moments (GMM) and inverse propensity weighting (IPW) for robust estimation.

 ## Dependencies